Updated: December 28, 2025

 In some cases, you can even receive an abatement for an error.
 However, you need to demonstrate that the error was made in good faith.
 The IRS may also accept other reasons.
 You should show that the issue created a situation where you truly couldn’t pay or file on time.

-If you are looking for assistance with a tax professional who has penalty abatement experience, you can use this link or you can start a search below:
+If you are looking for assistance with a tax professional who has penalty abatement experience, start a search below.
+Or keep reading to learn more about common reasons the IRS abates penalties.

 Find & Evaluate Licensed Tax Professionals to Solve Your Tax Issues